-At its core, CASA identifies, models, and predicts cascading risks across interconnected socio-economic and security systems, equipping stakeholders with a proactive, science-based approach to territorial resilience and crisis mitigation.
+At its core, CASA identifies, models, and predicts cascading risks across interconnected socio-economic and security systems, equipping stakeholders with a proactive, sciencebased approach to local resilience and crisis mitigation.

 Developed through an interdisciplinary collaboration between the United States (Infinitum Humanitarian Systems) and Chile (Complex Society Lab), CASA has been supported by the Office of Naval Research, reinforcing its credibility as a globally relevant tool for resilience planning and adaptation strategies.